 - Mushrooms will help give you energy.
 Mushrooms are rich in B vitamins: riboflavin [B2], folate [B9], thiamine [B1], pantothenic acid [B5], and niacin [B3].
 These help the body utilize energy from the food we consume and produce red blood cells, which carry oxygen throughout the body.

-Note: Do not collect and eat Mushrooms from any places like any bush, woods area, and wild areas without knowing the species.
+Note: Do not collect and eat Mushrooms from any place like any bush, woods area, and wild area without knowing the species.
 They can be poisonous.